shivannis/xandr-docs-public/xandr-docs/articles/bidders/legacy-bidder-profile-service.md

 - Data Provider bidders can only have one parent profile and no child profiles.

 > [!WARNING]
-> Profiles must be attached to an active bidder object
+> Profiles must be attached to an active bidder object.
 >
 > After you create a profile, you must attach the profile to your bidder by specifying "parent_profile_id" via the [Bidder Service](bidder-service.md).
 >
-> Do not use deprecated fields
+> Do not use deprecated fields.
 >
 > Do not include any of the fields marked as deprecated below when you are configuring your profile(s).
 This will lead to your bidder not receiving the expected volume of bid requests.
 >
-> Frequent profile updates may temporarily lock that profile
+> Frequent profile updates may temporarily lock that profile.
 >
 > If you make multiple updates to a bidder profile within 30 minutes, the profile can potentially get locked as a safety precaution.
 If a profile gets locked, traffic matching only this profile will not go through for approximately 5 minutes.